• Skip to main content

 Five middle school students are thrown together to complete their school's community service hours.
 Aside from the fact that they all speak Spanish, the students couldn't be more different.
 This graphic novel will remind us Gen X folks (high five!) of The Breakfast Club in which the characters seem to fit a stereotype but a more complex reality lies below the surface.
 The narrative has an intriguing structure.
 When they are called into the principal's office, each student tells their side of a story and much of the dialogue is told in both English and Spanish.

-Other Boys graphic novel
+Other Boys graphic novel book cover

-OTHER BOYS by Damian Alexander
+Other Boys by Damian Alexander

 Find it: Bookshop | Amazon